Dr-Savage/Recon/README.md

-This Script find the subdomain then checks for DNS and after ther checks with HTTPx with different ports.
+This Script find the subdomain then checks for DNS and after that checks with HTTPx with different ports.